-The financial statements contain the results for the Group's twelfth full year of operations following its incorporation on 19 November 2009.
-The Group made a total comprehensive income in the year of US\$4.7m (2021: total comprehensive loss US\$1.9m).
+The financial statements contain the results for the Group's fifteenth full year of operations following its incorporation on 19 November 2009.
+The Group made a total comprehensive loss in the year of US\$2.3m (2023: total comprehensive loss US\$2.7m).
 The total comprehensive income for the year comprised: